How to Get Started with darktable

 Beginner Tutorials

 By the way, there's a shadows and highlights module.
 Don't use it.
 It's old and has some serious quality issues.
+It's only there because removing it would cause too much complaining from some users.
+The modern way is to use Tone Equalizer.

 The Manual